 SL2P-CCRS is an implementation of a subset of the SL2P-D processor (Fernandes and Djamai, https://github.com/rfernand387/SL2PD/blob/master/Reports/sl2p-d.docx; see also Appendix A of Brown et al., 2021) that in turn is a modification of the SL2P processor (Weiss and Baret, 2016).
 Differences between SL2P-CCRS and these two processors are summarized in Table 2.
 SL2P-CCRS is an extension of SL2P to account for canopy clumping for forests and shrubs and reverts to SL2P, with a slightly more robust regression strategy, otherwise.
 SL2P-CCRS has three phases: calibration of the regression models, validation of the regression models with simulations and application of the regression models to measurements.
 Users are encouraged to include a prior phase corresponding to benchmarking of the simulation model and quantification of input measurement error and a posterior phase corresponding to validation of estimates using internationally accepted protocols (Widlowski et al. 2007, Fernandes et al., 2014).

+Table 2.
+Differences between SL2P, SL2P-D and SL2P-CCRS.